smallpath/memory/wiki/TUTORIAL-EN.md

     Show text:   whether the text of item shows

 Save layer:
-    Auto rename:   whether auto name for the item when save layer Save preview:   whether save preview for the item when save layer Save material:  whether save images and musics for the item when save layer.
+    Auto rename:   whether auto name for the item when save layer.
+    Save preview:   whether save preview for the item when save layer.
+    Save material:  whether save images and musics for the item when save layer.
-                    If yes,script can create images and musics even if the source has been removed.
+                    If true,script can create images and musics even if the source has been removed.

 Create layer:
-    Pre-compose:   Whether pre-compose layers which is created Only property:  Whether only create new property groups on selected layer rather than create new layers
+    Pre-compose:   Whether pre-compose layers which are created.
+    Only property:  Whether only create new property groups on selected layer rather than create new layers.
     Empty property:  If Only property is checked,decide whether clean property group before Only property
-    Offset keyframe:  If Only property is checked,decide whether keyframes created should offset related to the inPoint of layer
+    Offset keyframe:  If Only property is checked,decide whether keyframes created should offset related to the inPoint of layer.
 ```

 ## Reload previews of group
 `Right Click->Help scripts->Reload previews of group` to reload previews of group if there is no previews
-Option is the max frames.Memory will cut the layers from 0 to the max frames if you input a value
+Option is the max number of frames.Memory will cut the layers from 0 to the max number if you input it.

 ## Fix expression errors
 `Right Click->Help scripts->Fix expression errors` to fix expression errors caused by using different language of AE